 - In metrics that can define success in moving a relationship from Online to Offline

-- In the path of an Online interaction or in an Offline interaction also, such as calls, presentation meetings or structured meetings
+- In the path of an Online interaction or an Offline interaction also, such as calls, presentation meetings, or structured meetings

-Usually this last step comes from the close collaboration between marketing, business developers and salesmen.
+Usually, this last step comes from the close collaboration between marketing, business developers, and salespeople.

-This is specifically where we at Vehnta come into play by making ourselves an integral part of this supply chain in order to generate sales value, seeking the right tools and methodologies to collect as much information as possible.
+That is where Vehnta comes into play by making ourselves an integral part of this supply chain to generate sales value, seeking the right tools and methodologies to collect as much information as possible.

-The information and statistics that describe the performance of different social media channels, called Social Insight, is information that if processed can provide new ideas for an active customer acquisition strategy and thus to generate commercial value.
+The information and statistics that describe the performance of different social media channels, called Social Insight, is information that, if processed, can provide new ideas for an active customer acquisition strategy and thus generate commercial value.

-- Quantitative insights, which are those that describe the values that can be measured by metrics, namely information about the growth in the number of fans and followers in certain sectors or by certain companies, better engagement response based on days or times for publication of the contents, number of likes and reactions to individual posts that could define the interest in certain topics or the composition of the social audience according to demographic characteristics
+- Quantitative insights: those describe the values that can be measured by metrics, namely information about the growth in the number of fans and followers in specific sectors or by certain companies, better engagement response based on days or times for publication of the contents, number of likes and reactions to individual posts that could define the interest in specific topics or the composition of the social audience according to demographic characteristics.

-- Qualitative insights, which are the result of analysis and study on information clusters that, thanks to the ability of competent professionals, take shape to provide new commercial solutions and ideas.
-The part of customer journey on social networks, interactions and engagement are all useful elements to trace profiles and observe interests and needs
+- Qualitative insights: these are the result of analysis and study on information clusters that, thanks to the ability of competent professionals, take shape to provide new commercial solutions and ideas.
+The customer journey on social networks, interactions, and engagement are valuable elements in tracing profiles and observing interests and needs.

-Collecting, analyzing and processing insights is useful to get ready for a meeting and, above all, for defining the first engagement or a first offer.
-In fact, we believe that knowledge implies the making of conscious choices and, in sales activities, where there are no second chances, it is always better to face engagement and negotiation with the greatest preparation possible.
+Collecting, analyzing, and processing insights help get ready for a meeting and, above all, define the first engagement or a first offer.
+In fact, we believe that knowledge implies making conscious choices.
+In sales activities, where there are no second chances, it is always better to face engagement and negotiation with the best preparation possible.

 Communication on Social Media and digital marketing change and adapt to the new reality that becomes tomorrow every day.
-These are fundamental strategic actions for B2B industries that have to create a brand for their target market, an important commercial operation for those who want to expand their own business.
+These are fundamental strategic actions for B2B industries that create a brand for their target market, an essential commercial operation for expanding their own business.

 Would you like to know more?
 Contact us by filling in the form below.